mananshah99/botball2014/README.md

 ## To Do
 **If something's wrong, check if your servos are enabled.**
-**Calibrate threshold values for the create based on light exposure**
+**Calibrate threshold values for the create based on light exposure** **Release hangers smoothly.
+Then square up.
+Create will go past while Link squares up.**

+## Starting Positionsd
+* Link robot starts at the left side of the starting box, with the back against the pipe, left wheel is 2 in. from left pipe.
+The arm is facing towards the rest of the table.
+* Create starts at the right bottom corner, with bumper facing towards the cube rack.

 ###**PRIORITY 1: GET HANGERS SMOOTHLY ON LINK**
 ###**PRIORITY 2: FIX GETCUBES FOR CREATE**